Yesterday, I went to visit a woman with AIDS. I met her 12 hours ago and now lie in bed at 0300 unable to sleep. I am too disturbed and distraught.

 Living with AIDS

-She reluctantly shared her story with me as tears escaped from her eyes, and she cowered, trying to hide them from me.
-Shamed by her fate, she did her best to peel back bandages that cover deep wounds.
+Later in the day, I am introduced to a 46-year-old woman who has AIDS.
+Her story … takes my breath away.
+I am speechless, suddenly deaf and mute as the woman reluctantly shares her story with me.
+As she speaks, tears escape from her eyes and she cowers trying to hide them from me.
+Shamed by her fate, she does her best to peel back bandages that cover deep wounds.

-Years later, when she was 30 years old, she was raped again, and yet again, she got pregnant.
-But this time, the baby boy lived.
-But did he?
-The woman was tested for HIV at the hospital when she delivered.
-She was positive.
-Her baby boy tested positive for HIV, too.
+Fast forward ten years; the woman is now 30 years old.
+She is raped again.
+And once again, she finds herself with a baby in her belly.
+But unlike the time before, her baby boy lives.
+But does he?
+The woman is tested for HIV at the hospital when she delivers.
+She is positive.
+Her baby boy is positive for HIV, too.

 Living in a refugee settlement